jnand/cortland-guide/pages/backup.md

 ![2FA phone number](images/backblaze-ToTP_PhoneVerification.png)

-Register your Authenitcator App,
+Register your Authenticator App,

 ![Finish 2FA setup](images/backblaze-ToTP_Verify.png)

 ### Dropbox ###

-For shared documents and files dropbox is great, and after creating a cryptomator vault, should be secure method for keeping multiple copies of important files across systems.
+For shared documents and files dropbox is great, and after creating a cryptomator vault, should be secure, also keeping multiple copies of important files across systems.
 Dropbox also keeps versioned copies, which can be rolled-back for revision control.
-However if you need [zero knowledge encryption](https://tresorit.com/blog/zero-knowledge-encryption/) look at [SpiderOak](https://spideroak.com/) or [tresorit](https://tresorit.com/).
+However, if you need [zero knowledge encryption](https://tresorit.com/blog/zero-knowledge-encryption/) see [SpiderOak](https://spideroak.com/) or [tresorit](https://tresorit.com/).

 #### Cryptomator ####

-If you setup cyptomator in the [Encrypted Volumes](pages/crypto/volumes?id=cryptomator) section, your Dropbox backed vaults should be obfuscated when unmounted.
+If you setup cyptomator during the [Encrypted Volumes](pages/crypto/volumes?id=cryptomator) section, your Dropbox backed vaults should be obfuscated if viewed "unmounted".

 ![Dropbox cryptomator vault](images/dropbox-cryptomator.png)